 Walk Around the Downtown Buildings

-Cleveland is full of history and old buildings that you just don’t see or notice anymore in some of the larger cities in the country.
-If you’re an admirer of old architecture then walking around downtown checking out the old buildings is one of the best things to do in Cleveland for you.
-You can see remnants from when Cleveland was one of the most prominent cities in the country.
-This is where John D. Rockefeller started Standard Oil before moving to New York to name one of the many notable moments of Cleveland’s past.
+The city is full of history and old buildings that you just don’t see or notice anymore in some of the larger cities in the country.
+If you’re an admirer of old architecture then walking around downtown checking out the old buildings is one of the best things to do in Cleveland.

-From Terminal Tower, the old Higby Department Store, City Hall, to the Cathedral of St. John to name a few.
+From Terminal Tower, the old Higby Department Store, City Hall, to the Cathedral of St. John are just a few historical Cleveland attractions.
 The buildings still stand to today making the city even more admirable and picturesque.

 If you don’t have access to a car don’t worry!
 Cleveland actually has a great public transport system.
 The RTA provides public transportation throughout the city and has stops in or close to all the areas we mentioned in our the best things to do in Cleveland!